irakump/HRVital/README.md

 ## Hardware 2 Project

-HRVital is the final project of the Hardware 2 course.
-The project objective was to make a device which measures physiological signals and analyses them to determine the physical well being of the subject.
+HRVital is an IoT-based system developed as a group project during the Hardware 2 course.
+The goal was to design and implement a device capable of measuring and analyzing physiological signals — particularly heart rate and heart rate variability (HRV) — to assess the user’s physical well-being.

+The system combines embedded hardware, network communication, and third-party analysis software (Kubios Cloud) to deliver a functional health-monitoring prototype.

 ## Requirements
 - Thonny